loitd/config9-material-frontend-template/README.md

 </a>

 # Why did I make this?
 I am a Python/NodeJS Fullstack Developer searching for a good, modern, lightweight and fast frontend framework for my next and future projects.
-Unfortunately, I found that Google Material Design is what I need but I couldn't find any template suits my need.
-So I grab a [Starter Template](http://materializecss.com/getting-started.html) from [Materializecss](http://materializecss.com) and modify it myown to adapt my needs and call it CMFT (Config9 Material FrontEnd Template).
+Unfortunately, I found that Google Material Design is what I need but I couldn't find any template suits my demand.
+So I grab a [Starter Template](http://materializecss.com/getting-started.html) from [Materializecss](http://materializecss.com) and modified it myown to adapt my needs.
+I call it CMFT (Config9 Material FrontEnd Template).

 Feel free to use CMFT in your projects.
 I am happy if it could help you someway.